inmo-jang/inmo-jang.github.io/index.md

 social search, computational social science, learning to search and IR for specific user groups.

 I have diverse research interests and am always happy to dive into a new area.
-Together with a number of PhD students I am currently focusing on **how to incorporate search into the human learning process at scale**, **collaborative search**, and **conversational search**.
+Together with a number of PhD students at TU Delft I am currently focusing on **how to incorporate search into the human learning process at scale**, **collaborative search**, and **conversational search**.
 For the latter, I am also maintaining a [list of conversational venues and datasets](https://chauff.github.io/conversationalIR/).
 In 2016 and 2017 I received two prestigious personal grants from the Netherlands Organisation for Scientific Research (NWO) with a total funding of more than 1 million euros; this translates into 4-5 PhD/postdoc positions in the developing "search as learning" research area.
 Take a look at the [Dagstuhl Seminar](https://www.dagstuhl.de/en/program/calendar/semhp/?semnr=17092) I co-organized on the topic to get an idea of what it is about.
 In the past few years, in addition to IR, I have also been active in the area of learning analytics (data science applied to large-scale educational data traces).

 In 2018, I gave an [invited keynote](https://docs.google.com/presentation/d/e/2PACX-1vSfP28laIeF0CUrqvfDKBCQp8vp-SHgHpouZ5O7xVREVK0ky7WiGuGdmsJRS13caF9Fh3y3fuAzvFlM/embed?start=false&loop=false&delayms=3000) at the French IR conference [CORIA 2018](https://project.inria.fr/coriataln2018/fr/) on the topic of search as learning.